primaryobjects/chatbot/readme.md

 ## Complete Chatbot

 A continuous loop allows the user to enter multiple queries for the chatbot to answer.
+This chatbot answers questions related to an article about [coffee](https://medium.com/illumination/i-tried-10-decaf-coffees-as-a-first-time-coffee-drinker-heres-what-i-found-a8c5fb93a40e?sk=03a1bb8109f779521d9ffec8f5f275ae).

 ```python
 vectors = initialize('coffee.html')